 Benefits are not the same for all Cardinal Care members.
 Medicaid children and youth under age 21 are entitled to EPSDT, a federally-required benefit.
 EPSDT provides comprehensive services to identify a child's condition, treat it, and make it better or prevent it from getting worse.
 Covered services include any medically necessary health care, even if the service is not normally available to adults or other Medicaid members.
 EPSDT services are available at no cost.
-Examples of EPSDT services include, but are not limited to:
+Examples of EPSDT services include:

-- Screenings/well-child visits and immunizations

-- Periodic screening services (vision, hearing and dental)

-- COVID-19 counseling visits

-- Developmental services

-- Eyeglasses (including a replacement for glasses that are lost, broken, or stolen) and other vision services

-- Orthotics (braces, splits, supports)

-- Personal care or personal assistance services (for example, help with bathing, dressing and feeding)

-- Private duty nursing

-- Treatment foster care case management
+- Screenings/well-child visits and immunizations - Periodic screening services (vision, hearing, and dental) - Chronic Disease Management for Diabetes and Asthma - COVID-19 counseling visits - Developmental services - Eyeglasses (including a replacement for glasses that are lost, broken, or stolen) and other vision services - Orthotics (braces, splints, supports) - Personal care or personal assistance services (for example, help with bathing, dressing and feeding) - Private duty nursing - Treatment foster care case management